azeljkovic/linux_export_user-names_IDs_home-dirs_shells/README.md

-# linux_export_user-names_IDs_home-dirs_shells
+# Python CLI for exporting a Linux system's user information

-Practice python tool to export a system's user information.
+Practice Python tool to export a system's user information created during LA course.

+## How to use?